F5

 Steps:

 - Check airflow: Ensure the rear of the unit (condenser side) is not blocked by walls, covers, or debris.
-Maintain clear space per GE installation instructions.
+Maintain clear space as per GE installation instructions.

 - Clean condenser coil: Remove the cabinet and gently brush or vacuum dirt from the condenser fins.
-Do not bend fins.
+Do not bend the fins.

 Advertisements